stoke newington london n16 guide

 Stoke Newington Shops

-Stoke Newington Church Street is close to Clissold Park and full of cute shops and eateries.
+Stoke Newington Church Street is located near Clissold Park and is lined with charming shops and eateries.
 It’s a great place to buy a gift for a friend or yourself.
-You’ll find a few home accessory shops and lifestyle stores which include Nook for kitchenware, utility products and selected beauty products.
-Search and Rescue stocks and an eclectic mix of vintage objects along with cool and quirky home accessories and gifts.
+You’ll find a few home accessory shops and lifestyle stores, including Nook, which offers kitchenware, utility products, and select beauty products.
+Search and Rescue stocks an eclectic mix of vintage objects along with cool and quirky home accessories and gifts.

 stoke newington, search and rescue shop